 Explore videos from our events, stories from artifact donors, education programs, and exclusive interviews with State Department experts.

 The Great Seal of the United States: America's EmblemThe Great Seal of the United States is one of America's most recognizable symbols, its impressed upon official government documents such as treaties and commissions, and is found on documents such as U.S. passports and the reverse of the $1 bill.

 We spoke with Laura Johnson, Deputy Director of the Office of Presidential Appointments to learn a little more about The Great Seal of the United States.

-The Signature Segment of the Berlin Wall at the U.S. Diplomacy Center
+The Signature Segment of the Berlin Wall at the National Museum of American Diplomacy

 Patti Morton: America's first female Diplomatic Security Special AgentPatricia “Patti” Morton became the first female Diplomatic Security (DS) Special Agent in 1972.
-She has donated items from her time of service to the United States Diplomacy Center and speaks about her experience to our Director Mary Kane.
+She has donated items from her time of service to the National Museum of American Diplomacy and speaks about her experience to our Director Mary Kane.